 Now in its 15th hit year and people are still flocking to see it.
-It is suitable for all ages, and is a particular favourite for younger children as well as families and indeed the under-lying love story appeals to all.
+Suitable for everyone over the age of 6, and is a particular favourite for younger children as well as families and indeed the under-lying love story appeals to all.

 Based on the animated film of the same name, it is truly a wonderful story.
 Disney have weaved their magic and indeed it is arguably better than the film.

 The set designs and costumes are brilliant and use African influences as opposed to foam heads and costumes deployed at Disney parades.
 In fact, the puppetry used by some characters is an art form in itself.
 The lighting and staging really do invoke the atmosphere of the African Savannah.
 The music is what sets it apart from other less successful shows; they have fused many different influences from African tribal music through to power ballads and magical love songs penned by Elton John and Tim Rice.